spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 2. At the **Enterprise Cluster Type** prompt, choose **Palette VerteX**.

 3. Type `y` to enable Ubuntu Pro, and provide your Ubuntu Pro token when prompted.
-This enables the Ubuntu license.

   <br />